Why is my central air short cycling

 Check the air filter

-Start by checking the air filter and replacing it if it's dirty.
-A clogged filter can restrict airflow and cause the AC to short cycle.
+Start by checking the air filter and replacing it if it's dirty or clogged, as this can restrict airflow and cause short cycling.

 2. 2